7 strategies to enhance donor engagement for your nonprofit

 4. Celebrate long-term loyalty

 A happy and appreciated donor is one who will stick around and support your cause for the long haul.
 Some donors send an annual gift to a particular cause—e.g., your annual fund—year in and year out.
 It can be a very nice touch to share your appreciation for these longtime donors by celebrating milestones.
-Sending a quick personal message to thank a donor for 5, 10, 15, etc. years of support to a certain fund will show them that you are not taking their regular contributions for granted and that you have noted and appreciate their loyalty.
+Sending a quick personal message to thank a donor for five, ten or twenty years of support to a certain fund will show them that you are not taking their regular contributions for granted and that you have noted and appreciate their loyalty.

-Recording such messages by video can help staff manage a large caseload more effectively without sacrificing too much in the way of personal touch.
-A video will also help staff members who struggle with “stage-fright” as the text can be scripted by a talented writer in advance.
+Recording these messages by video can help staff manage a large caseload more effectively without sacrificing too much in the way of personal touch.
+A video will also help staff members who struggle with “stage fright” as the text can be scripted by a talented writer in advance.

 5. Focus on reunion giving

 Reunions provide many fundraising opportunities and avenues to connect with your constituents.
 Whether you start your planning before the big event or focus your efforts on follow-up to secure one-time or recurring gifts from those who attended the various reunion activities, be sure to capitalize on this opportunity.
-Video messaging can really help you boost your pre- and post-reunion engagement rates.
+Personalized video messaging can go a long way to boost your pre- and post-reunion engagement rates.
 Ask your volunteers and board members to record their own videos to lend character and greater personalization to your messaging.

 6. Rally your troops